mackelab/sbi_joss/paper.md

 # Motivation
 Bayesian inference is a principled approach for determining parameters consistent with empirical observations: Given a prior over parameters, a stochastic simulator, and observations, it returns a posterior distribution.
 In cases where the simulator reduces to a tractable probability density, many methods for approximate Bayesian inference exist [e.g.,@metropolis1953, @neal2003, @VI-papers, @le2016, @baydin2020].
 For a more general simulator, however, the likelihood of parameters given data cannot be evaluated.
 In this 'likelihood-free' setting [@cranmer2019], traditional algorithms are based on Monte-Carlo rejection [@pritchard1999, @sisson2007], an approach referred to as _Approximate Bayesian Computation_ (ABC).
 More recently, novel algorithms based on neural networks have been developed [@papamakarios2016, @lueckmann2017, @papamakarios2019a, @greenberg2019] that do not reject simulations but train deep neural density estimators or classifiers for interpolation.
 To support these scenarios, it is desirable to be able to (re-)use sophisticated neural architectures, in particular modern flow-based density estimators [@papamakarios2019c].
 For this reason `sbi` closely integrates with PyTorch and offers state-of-the-art neural network-based SBI algorithms [@papamakarios2019a, @hermans2019, @greenberg2019] with flexible choice of network architectures.
 With `sbi`, researchers can easily implement new neural inference methods, benefiting from the infrastructure to manage simulators and a capable posterior representation.
 In turn, users can profit from a unified inference interface that still allows them to use their own custom neural network or choose from a growing library of preconfigured options provided with the package.

+## Related Software and use in research

+There are several mature packages that implement SBI algorithms. `elfi` [@elfi2018] is a package offering BOLFI, a Gaussian process-based algorithm [@gutmann2015], and some classical ABC algorithms.
+The package `carl` [@louppe2016] implements the method described in @cranmer2015carl.
+Two other SBI packages, currently under development, are `hypothesis` [@hypothesis-repo] and `pydelfi` [@pydelfi-repo].

+`sbi` is closely integrated with PyTorch [@paszke2019] and uses @nflows-repo for flow-based density estimators. `sbi` builds on experience accumulated developing `delfi` [@delfi-repo], which it replaces. `delfi` was based on `theano` [@theano] (development discontinued) and was developed both for SBI research [@greenberg2019; @lueckmann2017] and for scientific applications [@goncalves2019].
+The `sbi` codebase started as a fork of `lfi` [@lfi-repo], which was developed for [@durkan2020]. `sbi` is currently under active use both as a platform for benchmarking SBI methods as well as in diverse applications in neuroscience.

+# Description

+`sbi` currently implements three families of neural inference algorithms, each with advantageous computational properties for different simulation problems:
+* Sequential Neural _Posterior_ Estimation [@greenberg2019] trains a neural density estimator that directly estimates the posterior distribution,
+* Sequential Neural _Likelihood_ Estimation [@papamakarios2019a] trains a deep neural density estimator of the likelihood, which then allows to sample from the posterior using e.g. MCMC,
+* Sequential Neural _Ratio_ Estimation [@hermans2019; @durkan2020] trains a classifier to approximate density ratios, which in turn can be used to sample from the posterior e.g. with MCMC.

+The inference step returns a `NeuralPosterior` object that represents the uncertainty about the parameters conditional on an observation, i.e. the posterior distribution.
+This object can be sampled from -- and if the chosen algorithm allows, evaluated with -- the same API as a regular PyTorch probability distribution [@paszke2019].

+An important challenge in making SBI algorithms usable by a broader community is to deal with diverse, often pre-existing, complex simulators. `sbi` works with any simulator as long as it can be wrapped in a Python callable.
+Furthermore, `sbi` ensures that custom simulators work well with neural networks, e.g. by performing automatic shape inference, standardizing inputs or handling failed simulations.
+To maximize simulator performance, `sbi` leverages vectorization where available and optionally parallelizes simulations using joblib [@joblib].
+Moreover, if dimensionality reduction of the simulator output is desired, `sbi` can use a trainable summarizing network to extract relevant features from raw simulator output, rather than the user having to hand-design these features.

+In addition to the full-featured interface, `sbi` provides also a _simple_ interface which consists of a single function call with reasonable defaults.
+This allows new users to get familiarized with simulation-based inference and obtain quick results without having to define custom networks or tune hyperparameters.

+% CLOSING PARAGRAPH VERSION 1
+We have developed `sbi` with the long-term perspective of helping scientists assess complex hypotheses about the world formulated as parameterized stochastic simulators.
+First, by leveraging neural methods, we aim at making SBI applicable to simulators of increasing complexity.
+Second, by designing a flexible architecture and adopting community-oriented development practices, we are inviting machine-learning researchers to participate of this vision and contribute their methods for real-world applications and testing.

+% CLOSING PARAGRAPH VERSION 2 % MD: +1 for this version. +1 JB.
+With `sbi`, we aim to support scientific discovery by making Bayesian inference applicable to the widest class of models (simulators without a likelihood), and practical for complex problems (via neural inference).
+We have designed an open architecture and adopted community development practices in order to invite other machine-learning researchers to join us up in this long-term vision.

+# Acknowledgements

+This work has been supported by the German Federal Ministry of Education and Research (BMBF, project `ADIMEM', FKZ 01IS18052 A-D), the German Research Foundation (DFG) through  SFB~1089 `Synaptic Microcircuits', SPP~2041 `Computational Connectomics' and Germany’s Excellence Strategy – EXC-Number 2064/1 – Project number 390727645.

+Conor Durkan was supported by the EPSRC Centre for Doctoral Training in Data Science, funded by the UK Engineering and Physical Sciences Research Council (grant EP/L016427/1) and the University of Edinburgh.

+We are grateful to Artur Bekasov, George Papamakarios and Iain Murray for making available nflows [@nflows-github], a package for normalizing flows-based density estimation which `sbi` leverages extensively.